passportxyz/passport-docs/pages/building-with-passport/smart-contracts/onchain-expirations.md

 ## Score attestations

 Onchain scores do not have an explicit expiry date associated with them.
 If you are an integrator, you could use the attestation transaction time as a proxy for the issuance date if the age of the score is important for your application.
 As a rule of thumb, we recommend expiring scores 90 days after it was created.
+Offchain Stamps also expire after 90 days.

 Here's an example of a [score attestation](https://optimism.easscan.org/attestation/view/0x5beb4300ff732dce2bdec86fb97df3a23787c9f1ff90c06bff6bc86dea74aa6c).